Caprtainx/Beenjamin/README.md

 # 💫 About Me:
-Hi, I'm [Name]!
+Hi, I'm Benjamin Medina!
 I'm a software engineer with a passion for creating innovative and impactful projects.

 I have a strong foundation in [relevant programming languages and technologies], and I'm always looking for new ways to improve my skills and stay up-to-date on the latest technologies.